pubannotation/pubannotation/docs/add-documents.md

 ## Using REST API

 You can use any REST client to POST a list of _document specifications_ to the document list of your project.

 For example, [cURL](http://curl.haxx.se/) is a versatile command-line tool you can use as a REST client in major OS environments, e.g., _UNIX_, _iOS_, _DOS_.

+Also, most recent major programming languages have modules for REST access, so you can do it using your favorite programming languages.

 Following command shows an example usage of cURL:
 <input type="text" class="bash" value='curl -u your_email_address:your_password -H "content-type:application/json" -d &apos;{"docs":[{"source_db":"PubMed","source_id":"123456"}]}&apos; http://pubannotation.org/projects/your_project_name/docs.json'>